AnimeScore: A Preference-Based Dataset and Framework for Evaluating Anime-Like Speech Style: Data Collecting and Processing for Objective Evaluation of Anime-Like Speech

 \subsection{Experimental Results and Data Analysis}

 \myparagraph{Corpus-wise Distribution of Anime-Likeness Scores} We first analyze the \textit{empirical win rate} of each utterance to robustly validate corpus-level style differences.
 As shown in Fig.~\ref{fig:hist_ranknet}, utterances from Anim-400k dominate the high win-rate region, while those from ReazonSpeech and Coco-Nut are concentrated toward the low win-rate region.
 Anim-400k maintained a 93.2\% win rate against ReazonSpeech and an 88.0\% win rate against Coco-Nut; these stark distributional differences confirm that anime-derived speech possesses shared stylistic characteristics that evaluators reliably distinguish from general speech. \myparagraph{Analysis of Annotator-Identified Key Features} In order to understand the perceptual basis of anime-likeness, we analyzed the qualitative feedback provided by the annotators.
-Using \texttt{Gemini 3 Pro} language model, freeform responses were categorized into five key linguistic and acoustic dimensions: \textit{Emotional Explicitness}, \textit{Timbre Difference}, \textit{Prosodic Salience}, \textit{Articulation Clarity}, and \textit{Temporal Control}.
-Recent work has shown that LLMs can match or exceed human accuracy in text classification and annotation tasks~\cite{gilardi2023chatgpt, zheng2023judging}, supporting the use of LLM-based categorization for open-ended responses.
+We pre-defined five dimensions motivated by prior styled-speech studies~\cite{teshigawara2003, starr2015, utsugi2019, ishi2023}: \textit{Emotional Explicitness} (affective intensity), \textit{Timbre Difference} (voice quality), \textit{Prosodic Salience} (pitch/intonation), \textit{Articulation Clarity} (enunciation), and \textit{Temporal Control} (rhythm/pacing).
+Free-form responses were collected first to avoid biasing annotators toward predefined options, then assigned to these fixed categories by \texttt{Gemini 3 Pro} as a closed-set classification task (not open-ended generation), which has established LLM reliability~\cite{gilardi2023chatgpt, zheng2023judging}.

-Table~\ref{tab:anime_category_distribution} summarizes the distribution of these features across the annotator pool.
-The analysis reveals that the human perception of anime-likeness is primarily driven by stylistic factors, such as emotional explicitness, rather than simple acoustic heuristics.
-Also, acoustic features such as distinctive timbre, prosodic salience, and articulatory clarity are observed, supporting influence of emotional delivery and intent.
+Table~\ref{tab:anime_category_distribution} summarizes the distribution of these features, showing that anime-likeness perception is primarily driven by stylistic factors such as emotional explicitness rather than simple acoustic heuristics, with timbre, prosodic salience, and articulatory clarity also contributing.